Ankita01K/CodeTech-IT-Solutions/README.md

 **Feature Importance**: Analyzing feature importance using Random Forest classifier.

-**Model Deployment**: Model Deployment: Deployed the selected model on the Streamlit.
+**Model Deployment**: Model Deployment: Deployed the selected model on the Streamlit using Render.

 # **Model Evaluation Results**